Depleting levels of Vitamin D

 The use of sunscreen with SPF protection blocks out UVB radiation that is required for the synthesis of Vit D. However, the use of sun protection is still advised at all times when one isn’t replenishing their vitamin levels.

-It is important to recognise if you are at risk of Vitamin D deficiency.
-At risk populations include:
+It is important to recognise when you may have low levels of Vitamin D. At risk populations include:

 - Naturally dark skinned individuals ( as they have increased levels of the pigment that blocks Vitamin D).